-Peter and Janet raised a family of three sons and now have seven grandchildren and although retired, have found that Greyhound Rescue is a full time job!
+Peter and Janet raised a family of three sons and now have eight grandchildren and although retired, have found that Greyhound Rescue is a full time job!

-Greyhound Rescue currently has about 50 greyhounds in its care, some at home, some with foster carers and some in kennels.
+Greyhound Rescue currently has about 70 greyhounds in its care, some at home, some with foster carers and some in kennels.
+There are always more coming in or waiting to come in that need to find a loving home.
 Racing greyhounds have generally lived their lives in kennels and it is important that they spend some time in a home to learn to adjust to everyday happenings and sounds, like TV sets, vacuums, washing machines, small dogs, children, etc.

 Our Policy Against Greyhound Racing